-In the domain of computer science, abstraction is crucial important and widespread used.
-In Unix, all devices is abstracted to concept of file, the interaction between each programs is in abstraction of pipe.
+In the domain of computer science, abstraction is a crucial concept that has widespread usage.
+In Unix, all devices is abstracted to concept of file, the interaction between multiple programs is abstracted as a pipe.
 Android abstracts out a mobile application as four components: Activity, Intent, Service, Provider.
-A computer program can be seen as a computation in abstraction concept which abstracted from universal object.
-An interpreter is also a computer program that directly executes[49] and performs the
+A computer program can be seen as a computation in a domain of abstract concepts that abstract universal objects.
+An interpreter is also a computer program that directly executes[49] the